Variability of the X-ray obscuring wind in Mrk 335 with XMM-Newton/RGS: Conclusion

 \item \textit{Different response times across phases.} The high-$\xi$ component shows the clearest response to changes in the ionising luminosity, consistent with a location closer to the central engine than the lower-ionisation phases.
 The low-$\xi$ component shows at most a delayed response of order $\sim$1 day, which, if confirmed with denser sampling, would place it further out.

+\item \textit{AMD and wind structure.} The absorber shows a rising $N_{\rm H}$--$\xi$ trend and an increase of $|v_{\rm out}|$ with ionisation.
+The corresponding smoothed AMD indicates that the column density is weighted toward the high-ionisation phases, supporting an inhomogeneous disk wind with an underlying ionisation and velocity stratification, qualitatively consistent with expectations for magnetically driven disk-wind scenarios.

-\item \textit{What drives the X-ray variability.} Broadband modelling shows that the X-ray variability in the intermediate state is driven by both intrinsic continuum variability and variable absorption.
-The wind transmission changes mainly through variations in $N_{\rm H}$, while the hard X-ray band traces changes in the coronal continuum.
-The tendency for the low-$\xi$ column density to decrease during high-luminosity phases suggests that radiative driving may play an important role in shaping the coldest phase.
+\item \textit{What drives the X-ray variability.} The intermediate-state X-ray variability is driven by both intrinsic continuum changes and variable absorption.
+In our empirical decomposition, changes in the baseline continuum dominate the broadband variability, while changes in the transmission of the modelled wind provide an additional, non-negligible modulation.
+The tendency for the low-$\xi$ opacity to decrease during high-luminosity phases suggests that radiation may play an important role in shaping the coldest phase of the obscurer.

-\item \textit{Location and energetics.} Our order-of-magnitude distance estimates place the obscurer at BLR scales, spanning $\sim10^{3}$--$10^{5}\,R_{\rm g}$, comparable to (and partly interior to) the characteristic BLR radius of \mrk.
-Depending on the global geometry and clumpiness, the inferred kinetic power can reach the percent level of $L_{\rm bol}$, implying that such obscurers may contribute to feedback on the host galaxy. \end{itemize}
+\item \textit{Location and energetics.} Order-of-magnitude distance estimates place the obscurer at BLR scales, spanning $\sim10^{3}$--$10^{5}\,R_{\rm g}$, comparable to, and partly interior to, the characteristic BLR radius of \mrk.
+Depending on the global geometry and clumpiness, the inferred kinetic power can reach the percent level of $L_{\rm bol}$, implying that such obscurers may contribute to AGN feedback. \end{itemize}

-Future high-cadence, simultaneous UV--X-ray monitoring combined with time-dependent photoionisation modelling will be essential to test these distance estimates directly by measuring the absorber number density from its response to continuum variability.
+Future high-cadence, simultaneous UV--X-ray monitoring, combined with time-dependent photoionisation modelling, will be essential to test these distance estimates directly by measuring the absorber density from its response to continuum variability.